shaunchuah/musicsamples/README.md

 The scripts backup the database to the local VM first and then syncs it across to S3.
 VM needs aws-cli installed for this to work.
 If you're not comfortable with this then I would suggest a managed database instance.

+## Database Transfer

+Use Django's dumpdata and loaddata as follows:

+`python manage.py dumpdata --natural-foreign --natural-primary -e contenttypes -e auth.Permission -e taggit > dump.json`

+You will need to exclude contenttypes and auth.permission to switch between databases.

 ### Scaling Deployment

 If you want to scale this app I would: